keang/keang.github.io/_posts/2023-08-15-custom-optimistic-lock.markdown

 In pessimistic locking, we assume someone would try to touch our row and so we lock everyone else out.
 [Postgres provides](https://www.postgresql.org/docs/current/mvcc-intro.html) 2 mechanisms:
-- **transaction isolation levels**: we declare that our transaction requires an elevated level of isolation, so when both workers commit, postgres would tell teh
+- **transaction isolation levels**: we declare that our transaction requires an elevated level of isolation, so when both workers commit, postgres would inform the other one.
-- **locks**: we explicitly aquire a lock for the row, and release it after we're done
+- **locks**: we explicitly acquire a lock for the row, and release it after we're done

 On the other hand, optimistic locking assumes that most of the time the updates would happen fine, and a race condition is a rare scenario. so we first attempt to update the row, adding a condition that the row we're updating still looks like what we expect.